• Contact

 8. Tell a story

-When you pick up your camera intend to tell a story with the images you create.
+When you pick up your camera, intend to tell a story with the images you create.

-I’ve seen photographers limit themselves to a set amount of images that they can take to tell a story.
-Common numbers are 1, 5, or 10 images but you can set your own limit.
+I’ve seen photographers limit themselves to a set number of images that they can take to tell a story.
+Common numbers are 1, 5, or 10 images, but you can set your own limit.
 You can also decide whether you want to tell a simple story or a complicated one.
 Examples include documenting a life experience, a trip to a coffee shop, going for a hike, or maybe traveling to a new location.

 I’ve also seen photographers get super creative with this and think outside of the box.
-For example, I have seen a few photographers find a small toy (like a Lego person) and take them on an adventure and document the adventure in a few photos.
+For example, I have seen a few photographers find a small toy (like a Lego person) and take it on an adventure and document the adventure in a few photos.
 The options for this are endless.
 Let that inspire you!

-Taken in Milan, Italy on my Sony a6600.
+Taken in Milan, Italy, on my Sony a6600.
 A morning at the Christmas market.

 9. Document a day in the life